mesa123123/Sudoku_Solver/docs/RoadMap.md

 - a way to insert js widgets into blog posts written in markdown
   - A way to insert them with variables called within the markdown?
 - Is the best way to query elements in a document child -> or parent to child in this context?
+- What is the best way to read from an object while iterating through that same object and changing its state as you do so?

 ## Document Details